 NRG Astrodome - The world's first domed sports stadium.
 This 131,000 square foot facility is currently not available for public use.
-The future of the Astrodome is currently being evaluated by the Harris County Commissioners Court.
-Plans regarding the Astrodome must be approved by the Texas Historic Commission prior to implementation.
+The future of the NRG Astrodome is currently being evaluated by the Harris County Commissioners Court.
+Plans regarding the NRG Astrodome must be approved by the Texas Historic Commission prior to implementation.

 NRG Park - NRG Park is a 350-acre sports and entertainment complex with over 26,000 parking spaces available to event patrons.
 In addition to the four facilities discussed above, NRG Park has outdoor spacing that is available for festivals and concerts.
+In October 2022, NRG Park celebrated its 20th anniversary.